masora1030/CVPR2022-Pretrained-ViT-PyTorch/README.md

         --pretrained-path ./output/pretrain/pretrain_deit_base_ExFractalDB21000_1.0e-3/model_best.pth.tar
     ```

-Or you can run the job script ```scripts/finetune.sh``` (spport multi-node training with OpenMPI).
+Or you can run the job script ```scripts/finetune.sh``` (support multiple nodes training with OpenMPI).

-Please see the script and code files for details on each argument.
+Please see the script and code files for details on each arguments.

 ## Acknowledgements